-a.s.r. has established guidelines, including policies that cover all main risk categories (market, counterparty default, liquidity, underwriting, strategic and operational).
+a.s.r. has established quidelines, including policies that cover all main risk categories (market, counterparty default, liquidity, underwriting, strategic and operational).
 These policies address the accountabilities and responsibilities regarding management of the different risk types.
 Furthermore, the methodology for risk measurement is included in the policies.
 The content of the policies is aligned to create a consistent and complete set.
 The risk policy landscape is maintained by GRM and Compliance.
 These departments also monitor the proper implementation of the policies in the business.
-New risk policies or updates of existing risk policies are approved by the risk committees as mentioned previously.
+New risk policies or updates of existing risk policies are approved by the risk committees as mentioned previously. a.s.r. has drawn up an integrated policy calendar which includes all risk related documents.
+This quarantees that policies are drawn up and reassessed in a timely manner and that tasks and responsibilities are clear.